marschall/3rdpartyjandex-maven-plugin/README.md

 -----------------------
 EARs, WARs and RARs.

-It modify 3rd party JARs?
+Does it modify 3rd party JARs?
 -------------------------
 No, only 3rd party RARs and WARs are modified.